Dynamic Electromagnetic Navigation: Iterative Learning Control

 Hence, at the end of each iteration, the correction signal for the next iteration, $\bm{u}^{n+1}$, is calculated by evaluating \eqref{eq:ILC_update}, with the precomputed matrices, $\Q \in \mathbb{R}^{N \times N}$, and $\L \in \mathbb{R}^{N \times 2N}$.

 In Fig. \ref{fig:ILC_lissajous}, we present the experimental results obtained after four iterations of learning with ILC.
 The proposed method effectively compensates for repetitive errors.
 Specifically, the root-mean-square error is reduced from 1.7\deg\,during the initial iteration (without learning) to 0.5\deg\,by the fourth iteration during the circular maneuver.
-Notably, the dominant source of these repetitive errors are unmodelled disturbances from the magnetic field gradients.
-While nonlinearities resulting from deviations from the upright linearization point also contribute, their effect is comparatively minor.
-In our case, for amplitudes exceeding approximately 8$\deg$, the gradient forces grow disproportionately strong, challenging the corrective capability of the ILC.
-However, for movements within the 8$\deg$ range, the ILC demonstrates effective compensation by adjusting the direction of the magnetic field vector, thereby counteracting the gradient-induced errors to a notable extent.
+The dominant source of these repetitive errors are unmodeled disturbances induced by magnetic field gradients.
+To assess their impact, we examine the net torque on the system,